michaelsjoeberg/plant-for-earth-website/README.md

-# plant-for-earth-website
+# Plant for Earth
-Website for Plant for Earth project, including all dependencies.
+Website for project, including all dependencies.